mryap/fierce-robin/src/pages/about.md

 * Use Scroll Depth Tracking, Adjusted Bounce Rate, and Average Time On Page as a proxy for User Engagement and Content Quality for a sport-tech start-up in Dublin
 * Tracking single scrolling page website with GTM for a Dublin-based charity

-### R and API
-* Setup daily automated pull of Organic search data from Google Search Console data using R and Google API
-* Using R to extract unstructured data via Twitter API on a trending hashtag.
-Successfully collected data with 500 observations and 16 variables

 ### Others
-* Introduce use of WhatsApp Business for take-away services for a food trader
 * Bring PPC data, Google Analytics, Stripe, Intercom to Tableau Desktop to look at Return on Advertising Spending
-* Moved WordPress site to new hosting provider without losing any content
 * Re-purpose homepage to improve its usability on mobile devices
 * Integrated Paypal form to sell gift certificate online, Integrated mailing list form to gather leads